DeeJanuz/stratos-pm25-model/README.md

 # Stratos PM2.5 Screening Model

-This folder contains a dependency-free Python screening model for estimating incremental PM2.5 impacts from Stratos-area power generation during Utah winter inversion events.
+This repo contains a dependency-free Python screening model for estimating incremental PM2.5 impacts from Stratos-area power generation during Utah winter inversion events.

 It is designed to replace the original centerline-only plume script with a more useful scaffold: